Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 What NOT TO DO before you visit the Hudson Valley

-Do not leave without planning ahead
+Do not leave on an outing without planning ahead

 No matter what time of year you plan to visit the Hudson Valley, the Number 1 mistake people make is NOT Planning and Researching enough before the trip.

-- Some places are also open for limited hours on the weekends, leaving many unprepared people feeling frustrated.
+• Some places are also open for limited hours on the weekends, leaving many unprepared people feeling frustrated.

-- Other locations may be closed for special events.
+• Other locations may be closed for special events.
 While a usually quiet town may be filled to the brims, during your visit, because of a Yearly Festival you knew nothing about.

 So make sure to check days and times of operation before heading out to your final destination.

-The region has three distinct areas and the weather can be drastically different in the Lower Hudson Valley (Yonkers, NY), Mid-Hudson Valley (Poughkeepsie, NY) and in the Upper Hudson Valley (Albany, NY).
+The region has three distinct areas and the weather can be drastically different in the:

+Where Exactly is the Hudson Valley?
 Reference this Ultimate Hudson Valley Guide before heading out on your next Hudson Valley adventure.
 I include information regarding each county and what to expect when you visit.

 With so much to see and do in the Hudson Valley, planning a visit can be overwhelming, but with these 20+ tips, I can assure you that you will be well prepared.